FAQs - Administration & Scoring of Assessments

 Assessment results are available immediately after an online session has been completed.

 Assessment results for each individual include raw scores and percentile scores.
-Scores for all assessments are shown graphically in an Assessment Results Profile, which quickly tells you the strengths and development needs of an individual.
+Scores for all assessments are provided in an Assessment Results Profile, which quickly tells you the strengths and development needs of an individual.

 We believe that it is a good policy not to disclose specific scores to applicants and hiring supervisors and managers for a number of reasons.